O'Hara Group

 If your API uses OAuth 2.0, the Open API specification defines the following flows that can be specified in your API definition:

-However, Swagger UI (and therefore the The Try it Out! feature in Open API Documentation for Confluence) currently only supports implicit.
+However, Swagger UI (and therefore the Try it Out! feature in Open API Documentation for Confluence) currently only supports implicit.

 Export to PDF/Word 🔗